 In addition to manual therapy, those patients in pain are encouraged to also participate in other treatments, such as an exercise program.
 This usually includes strengthening exercises and stretching and low-impact aerobic conditioning.
 A physical therapist will provide exercises during treatment and also provide you with home exercises.
 With the proper hands on therapy and exercises, pain should be lessened and range of motion should be restored.

-If you’re in pain or have limited activity to do a medical condition or injury, a physical therapist can be your lifesaver.
+If you’re in pain or have limited activity due to a medical condition or injury, a physical therapist can be your lifesaver.
 Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC to schedule an appointment for a consultation and comprehensive evaluation.
 Our physical therapists are certified, trained and experienced.
 They’ve helped many on the road to recovery and can help you too.